-If the boarder is over 16, she may keep her medicines in her room, as long as a risk assessment form is completed and she is considered safe to do so by a school nurse.
-There must be a lockable, area for the storage of medicines in her room.
+If the boarder is over 16, she may keep her medicines in her room, as long as a risk assessment form is completed and she is considered safe to do so by the Wellness Centre staff.
+There must be a lockable area for the storage of medicines in her room.

-There may be occasions when a pupil under the age of 16 may wish to keep medicines in her room when it would be impractical or inappropriate for house staff to keep these.
-In this case a school nurse will complete a risk assessment form with the boarder and make a judgement as to whether or not she is competent to keep her own medicines in her room, in a locked cupboard/draw.
+There may be occasions when a pupil under the age of 16 may wish to keep medicines in her room, when it would be impractical or inappropriate for house staff to keep these.
+In this case a school nurse will complete a risk assessment form with the boarder and make a judgement as to whether or not she is competent to keep her own medicines in her room, in a locked cupboard/drawer.

 If house staff come across medicines in a boarder's room which have not been locked away, he or she should refer that boarder to the Wellness Centre.
-The nurse will ascertain whether these are undisclosed medicines or whether they have been prescribed by the school doctor.
-If they are the former, then the nurse will explain the School's policy regarding the keeping of medicines in bedrooms and assess the boarder's competency to continue to keep these medicines in her room.
-If they are medicines prescribed by the school doctor and the boarder has already been assessed and deemed competent to self-administer, then she will be in breach of her agreement and the matter will be referred to the Deputy Head (Pastoral and Boarding).
+The Wellness Centre staff will ascertain whether these are undisclosed medicines or whether they have been prescribed by the school doctor.
+If they are the former, then the Wellness Centre staff will explain the School's policy regarding the keeping of medicines in bedrooms and assess the boarder's competency to continue to keep these medicines in her room.
+If they are medicines prescribed by the school doctor and the boarder has already been assessed and deemed not competent to self-administer, then she will be in breach of her agreement and the matter will be referred to the Senior Deputy.

-Day Pupils: Onsite Administration of Medicines
+Day Pupils (including Highfield): Onsite Administration of Medicines